MicrosoftDocs/cpp-docs/docs/standard-library/thread-class.md

 After a call to `detach`, subsequent calls to [`get_id`](#get_id) return [`id`](#id_class).

-If the thread that's associated with the calling object isn't joinable, the function throws a [`system_error`](../standard-library/system-error-class.md) that has an error code of `invalid_argument`.
+If the thread associated with the calling object isn't joinable, the function throws a [`system_error`](../standard-library/system-error-class.md) that has an error code of `invalid_argument`.

-If the thread that's associated with the calling object is invalid, the function throws a `system_error` that has an error code of `no_such_process`.
+If the thread associated with the calling object is invalid, the function throws a `system_error` that has an error code of `no_such_process`.

 ## <a name="get_id"></a> `get_id`